JohnM549/unified-theory-of-subconscious-motivation/README.md

-# four-core-motivational-model# The Four-Core Motivational Model
+# The Four-Core Motivational Model

-**Created by John Christopher McDonagh | 2023–2025**
+**Created by John Christopher McDonagh**
+**Original Theory Developed:** 2023–2025
+**Date Published:** July 2025

+---

+## Overview

-This repository documents the original theory, model architecture, and implementation framework of a universal motivational architecture based on four subconscious drives: Power, Attention, Truth, and Peace.
+This repository contains the original whitepaper and technical architecture of the Four-Core Motivational Model — a theory of subconscious motivational architecture built around four core drives:

-It includes:
+- **Power** – The drive to act, influence, and impose will
+- **Attention** – The drive to connect, express, and be salient
+- **Truth** – The drive to understand, align, and verify
+- **Peace** – The drive to stabilize, regulate, and protect

+---

+## Contents

-- Full whitepaper (.docx)
+- `Four_Core_Motivational_Model_Whitepaper_by_John_McDonagh.docx` — Full theoretical whitepaper
-- AI agent architecture spec
-- Implementation notes and tensor mappings
-- Authorship claim and publication timestamp
+- `Drive_Based_AI_Architecture_by_John_McDonagh.docx` — Agent implementation specification

+---

+## Authorship & Claim

-This theory was developed independently by John Christopher McDonagh and is publicly released under open authorship.
+This theory, structure, and language were developed independently by **John Christopher McDonagh**.

-> Document published July 2025.
-Timestamped by GitHub commit.
+This repository serves as the public and timestamped authorship record.

+> © 2025 John Christopher McDonagh.
+> Redistribution or derivative work must retain attribution.

+---

+## Applications

+- 🤖 AI agent architecture
+- 🧠 Psychological modeling
+- 🧬 Behavioral dynamics
+- 🎓 Educational design
+- 🧭 Personality typing

+---

+## License

+You may read, cite, or reference this material.
+Please credit the author.

+If you use the ideas, name the source.